Apprehensivebus/meowbot/README.md

 - say an assortment of silly things as response to messages
 - set timers by meowing at you
 - link to this page when asked to
+- has treasure hunt originally implemented into lua by verysmollgecko, polished and added by me